 Biomedical Engineering Curriculum

 As with virtually any career in engineering, a degree is required for this field.
 How aspiring biomedical engineers go about earning their degree is open to interpretation.
 Some students are now enrolling in programs that focus specifically in biomedical engineering.
 Other students begin their academic paths in a related discipline of engineering, like chemical or mechanical engineering.
 This is according to the United States Bureau of Labor Statistics.

 Students may start in a different major because their desired school doesn’t offer a major in biomedical engineering specifically.
 Or possibly they may not have known they wanted to go into biomedical engineering until they began their studies.
 After earning a bachelor’s degree in another engineering field, these students may seek out biomedical engineering positions relevant to their field of study or go on to earn a graduate degree in biomedical engineering.

 Any biomedical engineering degree program will include a combination of courses in engineering and biology.
 Students will study computer programming and circuit design alongside anatomy and physiology.
 In classrooms and lab experiences, they will learn about mechanics and engineering principles.
 Many programs expose students to real-world experience working with medical facilities.

-Working as a biomedical engineer combines opportunities in biology, medicine and engineering to create a truly fulfilling career.
-Biomedical engineering is an up-and-coming field, experiencing such rapid growth that experts anticipate job opportunities for these professionals to grow by as much as 72 percent over a decade.
+Working as a biomedical engineer is a truly fulfilling career.
+It combines opportunities in biology, medicine and engineering.
+Biomedical engineering is an up-and-coming field.
+It’s experiencing such rapid growth that experts anticipate job opportunities for these professionals to grow by as much as 72 percent over a decade.